 The writing process also affords you the opportunity to hone in on your idea, set benchmark goals and come up with different ways to measure your progress and success.
 Above all else, reviewing your plan will enable you to spot potential oversights or mistakes you’ve made during your initial planning stages.
 On the other hand, writing a business plan has crucial, external impacts on your business development, too.

-If you need funding to get your start-up off the ground, investors or creditors will almost always request to see your business plan before they’re willing to extend you funding.
+If you need funding to get your start-up off the ground, investors or creditors will almost always request to see your business plan before they’re willing to extend your funding.
 To gain a small business loan, for example, government agencies or high street banks will want to know that your business has a clear direction.
-You must demonstrate exactly how a proposed loan will fit into your business plan, show how every single penny will be spent and prove their will be some return on investment.
+You must demonstrate exactly how a proposed loan will fit into your business plan, show how every single penny will be spent and prove there will be some return on investment.

 The easiest way to illustrate all of these points will be to present a loan manager or seed investor with a watertight business plan.